VegaDeftwing/OpGuidesHugoSrc/content/Phil/consumerism.md

 Some **hardware** is actually geo-locked.
 This goes for everything from smart watches sold to only work in Europe but not the US, to Blu-ray discs that won't play if they're put in a player from over seas!
 What the fuck???!

+#### Changing Specs, but not the name?

+Imagine you're in need of a car, so you do countles of hours of research and settle on a nice little four door electric car that's supposed to have a 300 mile range.
+You go to the dealer, test drive it, it's great.
+You get it home, and start using it to commute to work every day, 35 miles or so there, so 70 there and back- all highway.
+You notice you've used about a quarter charge, which is about right.
+Then, a few months in you notice your car isn't getting nearly the range it should, that same commute now uses up half the charge.
+You'd be pissed!
+So, you take it to the dealer and they let you know that for your car, they changed the batteries for any with a serial number above xxxxxx, and those batteries degrade faster.
+They kindly inform you "The batteries were still what you expected at the time of sale, and all cars get worse with age."
+You retort, "Yeah, but the reviewers of this car never saw this, and this isn't what I though I was paying for!"

+While this situation is fictional, this has been happening more and more lately, espically with consumer electronics.
+For example, [Netgear's GS305P POE switch (YouTube, Serve The Home)](https://www.youtube.com/watch?v=veq_gLhZ2SI) has wildly different specs but the same name, [Laptop manufactures are using slower RAM after the inital release (Youtube, Linus Tech Tips)](https://www.youtube.com/watch?v=R7CO9v9rpOk), and storage is particualry bad- [Samsung changing the controllers in SSDs (Arstechnica)](https://readhacker.news/s/4TmPf), [ADATA change to slower NAND in SSDs (Tom's Hardware)](https://www.tomshardware.com/news/adata-xpg-sx8200-pro-controller-change), [...
+And Western Digital too (Bleeping Computer)](https://www.bleepingcomputer.com/news/hardware/western-digital-confirms-speed-crippling-sn550-ssd-flash-change/).
+It's a total shit show.

+Now, the Samsung one is particularly interesting because for most users it's actually an improvement.
+But, that doesn't fucking matter when it's still a different product.
+The *most* there is doing heavy lifting too, as anyone doing high resolution video editing or injest from a 4k camera may notice a dramatic slow down.

+Put plain and simple: If you're going to meaningfully change a product part way into its release cycle, you absolutely need to make it clear to consumers what those differences are.
+Transparency is key.

+There's another angle here too.
+Some products are being sold that are just totally different, but using the same name at launch.
+I think the most heinous example is of the Nvidia GT1030, where one varient has DDR4 memory and the other GDDR5, [resulting in an about 2x performance difference (YouTube, Gamer's Nexus)](https://www.youtube.com/watch?v=1CazEXejPCU).

+I mean, what the fuck?
+How is any of this legal?

 ### Resale Price Maintenance

 [TODO]

+[iPhones are faster in France](https://www.gizchina.com/2021/08/23/old-iphones-become-faster-if-you-change-the-region-to-france/), buying used products at a loss,

 ### Purchasing Power